Hello, Bonjour, Hallo, Ciao, Olà!

 Yes, I would be tempted to agree with you (especially as I am due to submit my thesis in less than a year!).
 However as part of my PhD programme, funded by the BBSRC Doctoral Training Partnership, I have the unique opportunity to undertake a three-month internship.
 This placement can be in any career sector including teaching, policy-making, media and industry, the only condition is that it has to be completely unrelated to my PhD project.

 When considering where I would like to do my placement, the EACR seemed like the obvious choice to explore an alternative side of cancer research.
-Being an EACR Member, Ambassador and delegate at Goodbye Flat Biology, part of the EACR Conference Series, I have first-hand experience of the excellent work that the organisation does for those working and studying in cancer research.
+Being an EACR Member, Ambassador and delegate at Goodbye Flat Biology, part of EACR Conferences, I have first-hand experience of the excellent work that the organisation does for those working and studying in cancer research.
 Luckily when I approached the EACR, they were just as excited as me at the prospect of having an intern working with them for three months.

 So that’s how I have ended up here, sitting in the EACR office!